 We have found that the coalescence probability for bottom quarks is still large at high $\rm p_T$ compared to charm quarks, and the $R_{\rm AA}$ of $B-$mesons is larger than that of $D-$mesons at the same (high) $\rm p_T$.
 However, this can dominantly be attributed to the much larger mass of the bottom quark.
 If the coalescence probability and the $R_{\rm AA}$ are expressed as a function of the transverse velocity of the heavy quark, both charm and bottom coalescence become similar since both are comoving with the neighbouring light antiquarks.

-Furthermore, we found that the PHSD approach can roughly reproduce the experimental data on single electron production in Au+Au collisions at $\sqrt{s_{\rm NN}}=$200 and the elliptic flow of electrons at $\sqrt{s_{\rm NN}}=$62.4 GeV from the PHENIX collaboration.
-However, the $R_{\rm AA}$ at $\sqrt{s_{\rm NN}}=$62.4 GeV is clearly underestimated which presently remains as an open puzzzle.
+Furthermore, we found that the PHSD approach can roughly reproduce the experimental data on single electron production in d+Au and Au+Au collisions at $\sqrt{s_{\rm NN}}=$200 GeV and the elliptic flow of electrons at $\sqrt{s_{\rm NN}}=$62.4 GeV from the PHENIX collaboration.
+However, the $R_{\rm AA}$ at $\sqrt{s_{\rm NN}}=$62.4 GeV is clearly underestimated which presently remains as an open puzzle.
 We have additionally made predictions for $D-$meson and single electron production in Au+Au collisions at $\sqrt{s_{\rm NN}}=$19.2 GeV which can be controlled by experiment in future.